I’m a total Trader Joe’s fangirl.

 Original Turkey Jerky

 Obsessed.
 We get a bag of this every shopping trip and share it on the drive home.
-It’s super flavorful, low-calorie, packed with protein and the perfect combo of chewy and soft.
+It’s super flavorful, packed with protein and the perfect combo of chewy and soft.
 It’s a little pricey at $4.99 for a small bag.
 If it was a bit cheaper, I’d eat this stuff everyday.

 Flavored Chicken Sausages

 The raw chicken sausages at TJs are amazing.
 There are a few flavors and they are all excellent.
-Grilled them up and serve them along side a veggie and you’ve got a crazy easy dinner.
+Grill them up and serve them along side a veggie and you’ve got a crazy easy dinner.

 Chia seeds made the list not because of price (I can actually get them much cheaper elsewhere) but because of convenience.
 Before I always had to make a separate trip to a speciality store to buy chia seeds, but recently TJ’s started carrying them.
 It’s definitely worth the few extra cents to not need to go to a different store.